Using Subtext

 Day 1 - Show the students a photo with several people with different expressions.
 Teacher thinks aloud about the possibilities of the thoughts in the characters' heads, "He must be thinking, Ugh! this is boring."
 "She must be thinking, I wish I had one of those!" etc. Then give the students their own picture to try from a picture book for the active engagement.
 During work session, students use subtext on the illustrations in their own personal books.

 Day 2 - Show students another photo with several people wearing different expressions.
 This time as the teacher thinks aloud she considers different possibilities for the thoughts.
 They could be thinking____________ OR ______________.
 Students are given a photo to do the same for active engagement.
 During the first ten minutes of the work session the teacher passes out a different photocopied illustration to each set of mini lesson partners.
-Students consider different subtext for the photos.
+Students consider di

 Day 3 - Transition to text.
 Prior to lesson the teacher has done a read aloud.
 I suggest One Green Apple by Eve Bunting because this book deals with a situation the students probably have never encountered.
 During the mini lesson, the teacher walks back through the story thinking aloud about what they thought the thoughts were behind the actions going on (subtext).
 The teacher leaves one page for the students to try the strategy during active engagement.
 They practice subtext during the work session.